Skip to main content

 HomeBenefitsCarer's Allowance

-Carer's Allowance — What You're Entitled to as a Carer
+Carer's Allowance: What You're Entitled to as a Carer

-Carer's Allowance is a benefit for people who provide at least 35 hours a week of care for a disabled person.
-It's one of the most overlooked benefits in the UK — millions of unpaid carers are entitled but don't claim.
-This guide explains the eligibility rules, the earnings limit, how Carer's Allowance interacts with other benefits, and how to claim.
+Carer's Allowance supports people who care for a disabled person.
+It's one of the most overlooked benefits in the UK, millions of unpaid carers are entitled but don't claim.
+This guide explains who qualifies, how it affects other benefits, and how to claim.

-No sign-up · No account · Works for England, Scotland, Wales & Northern Ireland
+England, Scotland, Wales & Northern Ireland.

 Who can claim Carer's Allowance?